rsyi/whale/README.md

 ### All others

-Clone this directory and run the following in the base directory of the repo:
+Make sure [rust](https://www.rust-lang.org/tools/install) is installed on your local system.
+Then, clone this directory and run the following in the base directory of the repo:

 ```text
 make && make install